-$RPD = \underbrace{[MS - MSD] 100}{0.5 (MS + MSD)}$
+$$RPD = \frac{[MS - MSD] 100}{0.5 (MS + MSD)}$$

-where: [MS - MSD] = the absolute value of the difference in

-concentration between the matrix spike (MS) and the matrix
+where: $$[MS - MSD] = the absolute value of the difference in concentration between the matrix spike (MS) and the matrix spike duplicate (MSD)$$

-spike duplicate (MSD)

-First Quarter 2010 Field QC Results
+Third Quarter 2010 Field QC Results

-One field duplicate (DUP-1) was analyzed as part of the first quarter 2010 sampling event at the Site.
+One field duplicate (DUP-1) was analyzed as part of the third quarter 2010 sampling event at the Site.
 The duplicate sample was collected at groundwater monitoring well MW-2 and was analyzed for halogenated VOCs using USEPA Method 8260B (8010 list).
 Table 2 summarizes the calculated RPDs for MW-2 and MW-2 duplicate (DUP-1).
-The three parameters (cis-1,2-DCE, TCE, and PCE) for which RPDs could be calculated (see Table 2) exhibit low RPD values (i.e., less than 10%) indicative of good precision.
+The two parameters (cis-1,2-DCE and PCE) for which RPDs could be calculated (see Table 2) exhibit one low RPD value (i.e., less than 10%) indicative of good precision and one medium RPD value (i.e., 10 - 15%) indicative of fair precision.

-First Semi-Annual 2010 Laboratory QC Results
+Second Semi-Annual 2010 Laboratory QC Results

-A review of the first semi-annual 2010 field data sheets and laboratory reports (presented in Appendices A and C, respectively) indicates that all analyses were performed within USEPA or California Department of Health Services (DHS) recommended maximum sample holding times.
+A review of the second semi-annual 2010 field data sheets and laboratory reports (presented in Appendices A and C, respectively) indicates that all analyses were performed within USEPA or California Department of Health Services (DHS) recommended maximum sample holding times.